Our research is editorially independent but we may earn a commission for purchases made through our links.

 The medieval city of Bruges becomes one of Europe’s most beautiful cities in the fall with crimson and golden vines covering historic buildings with rich autumn hues.
 The colors reflected in the canals create an especially romantic scene as well as picture-perfect photo ops.
 Be sure to experience some of the city’s open-air markets that are typically open through November.
 It’s also a perfect time to sip some of its famous chocolate in beverage form.
 Try a cup at De Proeverie, known for the best hot cocoa in all of Bruges.

-This beautiful Croatian city along the Adriatic Coast makes a great place for an affordable vacation with lower prices than many other European coastal cities, particularly in the fall.
-At this time of year the weather is still warm, but the big crowds of summer have dispersed.
+A beautiful Croatian city along the Adriatic Coast, Dubrovnik makes a great place for an affordable vacation with lower prices than many other European coastal cities, particularly in the fall.
+At this time of year, the weather is still warm, but the big crowds of summer have dispersed.
 Enjoy magnificent beaches without bumping elbows with other tourists, and venture outside the city for outstanding mountain hikes surrounded by stunning scenery and splashes of fall color.

 Prague, Czech Republic